Diploma in Acting and Theatre

 Graduate skills and career opportunities

 The foundation diploma provides the students with a basis in the fundamentals of Acting, Vocal and Movement technique.
-Students study the the main genres of dramatic writing as well as performing these works and developing their own.
-This training provides the foundation for their future study as actors at Drama Conservatoires as well as for studying academically at bachelor degree level.
+Students study the main genres of dramatic writing as well as performing these works and developing their own.
+This training provides the foundation for their future study as actors at Drama Conservatoires as well as for studying academically at BA level.

 Your course and what you’ll study